 Configuration Management Tools

 Definition: Webster defines a tool as "something regarded as necessary to the performance of one's occupation or professional task.
 [Words are the tools of my trade.]"
 Configuration Management (CM) tools come in several forms.
-For the systems engineers and their partners/sponsors/customers, these tools include best practice methodologies, standards, documentation, managed environments, manual tools, automated tools, and leadership skills.
-These require and enable discipline and rigor needed to plan, stand up, implement, and carry out CM successfully.
+For systems engineers and their sponsors, these tools include best practice methodologies, standards, documentation, managed environments, manual tools, automated tools, and leadership skills.
+These require and enable the discipline and rigor needed to plan, stand up, implement, and carry out CM successfully.

-Keywords: automated tools, configuration management policy, program management plan, Statement of Work (SOW), tools
+Keywords: automated tools, configuration management policy, program management plan, statement of work (SOW), tools

-Automated CM tools can help:
+Automated CM tools can help to:

 - Identify and control baselines.

 - Track, control, manage, and report requests for changes to the baseline CIs, CCs, and CUs.

 - Enable rigorous compliance with a robust CM process.